-Time Management Yes, someone else is doing the task, but as the manager, you still need to be effective at managing time.
-You need to give clear deadlines and checkpoints to the employee, and hold that employee accountable.
+Even though someone else is doing the task, you still need to be effective at managing time.
+You need to give clear deadlines and checkpoints to the employee and hold that employee accountable.
 This also requires that you plan out whom to delegate to well in advance.
 All of this requires organization and time management.

 Often when delegating, you will have to make sure your employee or peer has the skills and abilities necessary to perform the task.
 This might require some training before delegating.
 A good manager knows how to effectively train his or her employees in a new task or skill.

 Some tasks require a manager's insight and expertise.